Installation¶

 pip install torch --index-url https://download.pytorch.org/whl/cu128

-# Install onecomp with development dependencies
+# Then install onecomp with development dependencies

 pip install -e ".[dev]"